-In addition to a one-day Listening & Responding Skills course, we are planning to offer four levels of counselling related training, which are educationally accredited by UK Establishments.
+In addition to a Listening & Responding Day, we are planning to offer four levels of counselling related training, which are educationally accredited by UK establishments.
 In this way we encourage the development of more skilled counsellors available to work within the island’s community and not just for Philippi’s purposes.

 Pastoral Care Skills – 22 hours

 Certificate in Counselling Skills Level 2 – 90 hours

 This is a starting point for any one considering whether counselling might be for them or for teachers, nurses and other professionals wishing to add to their skills.

 Certificate in Counselling Skills Level 3 – 90 hours

 This is the beginning of the counselling career ladder.
 Completion of the Level 2 Course is a pre-requisite.
 Following the successful completion of the Level 3 training, the student then becomes a trainee counsellor.

 Diploma in Therapeutic Counselling Level 4 – 420 hours

 In order to meet proposed government requirements, related to the registration of counsellors, and maintain the service at a professional standard, it was necessary to upgrade our training to the Level 4 Course.
 This course started in April 2012 for the first time and completed in March 2014.
 Then, after 450 hours of supervised counselling, a counsellor can apply to become an accredited counsellor.